 Now, this is something for which NRI community was not prepared enough and this notification is more of a bummer.

 For now, on DASA's official website, we have only news/notification available and no such circular or official notification can be found.
 This means that still the brainwork is going on and few changes are expected.

 What to do as of now?

-So, student who are in grade 11th this year (2019) who were planning to prepare for SAT 2 partially in 11th and then write 12th in 2020 are upset and not ready.
+So, student who are in grade 11th this year who were planning to prepare for JEE Main partially in 11th and then write 12th in 2022-23.

 Bottom line is that you cannot risk it, so, for now, you have 2 years with you.
 Start preparing for JEE Main.
 Why?

 - This is because as of now we do not have any option than to write JEE Main to get into NITs in India.